roeetal/apartment-finder/README.md

 * Create a file called `private.py` in this folder.
     * Add a value called `SLACK_TOKEN` that contains your Slack API token.
+    * Add a value called `GOOGLE_TOKEN_PLACES` that contains your Google Maps API token.
     * Add any other values you want to `private.py`.

 Installation + Usage